Skip to Content

 Please be aware that it will involve a potentially very high cost because the dog has particular health needs.

-You can also contact them confidentially if you have a dwarf dog that you feel you cannot keep, as the foundation has a small number of experienced people in various countries willing to give a dwarf a new home.
+You can also contact them confidentially if you have a dwarf dog you feel you cannot keep, as the foundation has a small number of experienced people in various countries willing to give a dwarf a new home.